MaastrichtU-IDS/translator-openpredict/README.md

 cd translator-openpredict
 ```

-Install `openpredict` from the source code, and update the package automatically when the files changes locally 🔃
+Install `openpredict` from the source code, and update the package automatically when the files changes locally :arrows_counterclockwise:

 ```bash
 pip3 install -e .
 ```

-> On Windows you might need to install [Visual Studio C++ 14 Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/).

 #### Optional: isolate with a Virtual Environment